sharanjeet-jpg/OIBSIP/README.md

 ## Additional Challenges

-For an extra challenge, you can extend the temperature converter project to include conversion to and from Kelvin as well.
+For an extra challenge, you can extend the temperature converter project to include more CSS to it and make the landing page responsive also.

 ## Getting Started